GrossfieldLab/loos/INSTALL.md

 cmake --build . --target clean
 ```

+## Upgrading

-If you updated an existing git repo from loos 3.x, we suggest running `scons -c; scons -c config`
+If you updated an existing git repo from loos 3.x, we suggest running `scons -c;
-before building loos.
+scons -c config` before pulling in changes from greater than or equal to 4.0.0.
+We also suggest building into a fresh conda environment.

+However, we know that sometimes this is a pain, and some have had success in
+retaining their envs.
+If you are trying to rebuild the new loos in an extant
+conda env, you should still run the aforementioned scons commands to remove
+kruft from your 3x install before adding anything from 4.x.
+This applies even if
+you're switching from a local build to the new conda-forge binaries if you are
+trying to re-use your env.

+If you accidentally installed the cmake build overtop of an older loos build in the same env, one of us managed to get to a working environment by:
+1. Following the 4.x uninstall instructions above.
+2. Checking out tagged release 3.3, then running `scons -c; scons -c config`.
+3. Manually inspecting the contents of the `/path/to/miniconda3/envs/my-old-loos-env` to make sure this 'got' everything (for example, using `find` to look for files with `loos` or `scons` somewhere in the name).
+There may not be any, but an ounce of prevention...
+4. Returning to the loos repo, checking out the version you wanted to build in the first place, and proceeding with the cmake install.

 ## Where's my stuff?